CrateTools/comfyui-preview-video-monitor/README.md

 As reference, it´s absolutly not recomended to use a GPU under 12GB VRAM, also take a "rtx nvidia 3060" as the minimum processing power base you would need.
 Is also recommended to have a CPU of at least 8 cores horse power.

-# Previous versions

-V3.3 and V3.2 (deprecated) This is the first release of PVM with user interactive interface and on-screen controls.

-V2.0 (deprecated) Major update fixing smooth playback problems and the core engine rendering the frames.

-V1.0 (deprecated) This was the main bridge comfyui-pygame tool with basic functions to send the media to a secondary physical screen.

 #

 ☕︎ Please support, just $1 can make a real difference ☕︎